usaid-cs/yesterday-i-learned/random.md

 - [Chorioactis](http://en.wikipedia.org/wiki/Chorioactis) is a genus of fungus that is bizzarely found only in Texas and Japan.
 - [RF chokes](https://google.com/search?q=rf+choke) are rings of (sometimes magnets, sometimes other metals) around a cable that dampens high frequency radiation, allowing the cable to carry actual signals with less noise.
 - The original Jurassic park scene with the T-Rex occurred while raining because [it was much easier at the time to CG shiny objects than matte objects](https://np.reddit.com/r/movies/comments/2ndx0r/the_full_jurassic_world_trailer/cmcs22y).
-- Both God and Devil are each one letter away from their respective descriptor.
 - 24 hours after recording the last episode of Father Ted, [Dermot Morgan](http://en.wikipedia.org/wiki/Dermot_Morgan) had a heart attack while hosting a dinner party at his home in south-west London.
 He was rushed to hospital but died soon afterwards.
 - "[Dollar](http://en.wikipedia.org/wiki/Dollar)" came from [Bohamian](http://en.wikipedia.org/wiki/Kingdom_of_Bohemia) Joachims[_thaler_](http://en.wikipedia.org/wiki/Thaler), which translates to Joachim's Valleys.
 Therefore, you're earning valleys.
 - [Oyster farming is so low in ecological impact](http://www.slate.com/articles/life/food/2010/04/consider_the_oyster.html) that even vegans can eat oysters, because they don't have pain receptors either.